jgrss/geowombat/doc/source/coreg.rst

 Co-register an image
 --------------------

-To co-register an image using a secondary reference, open both as ``DataArrays`` and pass them to the :func:`geowombat.coregister` method.
+To co-register an image using a secondary reference, open both as an :class:`xarray.DataArray` and pass them to the :func:`geowombat.coregister` method.
 For extra keyword arguments, see the `AROSICS CoReg API <https://danschef.git-pages.gfz-potsdam.de/arosics/doc/arosics.html#module-arosics.CoReg>`_.

 .. note::

-    If AROSICS is unable to adjust the target data, either because of insufficient valid data or because the data are not offset to each other, the returned ``DataArray`` will match the input target data.
+    If AROSICS is unable to adjust the target data, either because of insufficient valid data or because the data are not offset to each other, the returned :class:`xarray.DataArray` will match the input target data.

 .. code:: python